survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Integrating with servers using middlewares

-**AS: totally unclear what problem these tools are solving ;-/**

-Given it's possible your frontend is tightly coupled with a backend, multiple server middlewares exist to make integration easier:
+In case you are developing your entire project against a Node server without a separate frontend build, then one option is to run webpack using a middleware:

 - [webpack-dev-middleware](https://www.npmjs.com/package/webpack-dev-middleware)
 - [webpack-hot-middleware](https://www.npmjs.com/package/webpack-hot-middleware)